-24. Experimental Design
+Experimental Design

 - 1. Explain the difference between between-subjects and within-subjects experiments, list some of the pros and cons of each approach, and decide which approach to use to answer a particular research question. - 2.
-Define random assignment, distinguish it from random sampling, explain its purpose in experimental research, and use some simple strategies to implement it - 3.
+Define random assignment, distinguish it from random sampling, explain its purpose in experimental research, and use some simple strategies to implement it. - 3.
+Define what a control condition is, explain its purpose in research on treatment effectiveness, and describe some alternative types of control conditions. - 4.
 Define several types of carryover effect, give examples of each, and explain how counterbalancing helps to deal with them.